CAIC-org/SNOWPACK_UAS_analysis/README.md

         ├── statistics/            # CSV statistics files
         └── plots/                 # Validation plots
 ```
-Note: The project_folder can be named whatever the user wants, it does not need to be "project_folder".
+Note: The project_folder will likely be called SNOWPACK_UAS_analysis after the user clones the repo from git.

 ## Input Data Requirements